DVD X Copy

 DVD X Copy is a DVD ripper for Microsoft Windows that enables users to duplicate DVD videos onto recordable DVDs.
 Most commercial DVD movies include Content Scramble System (CSS), a copy-protection technology designed to prevent DVD movies from being copied.
 This controversial DVD copy software program included technology that decrypts the CSS copy protection mechanism on DVD movie discs.
 DVD X Copy products are still being sold on the DVD X Copy website, although it was previously believed to be no longer sold or supported.

 This DVD copy software program was created by 321 Studios.
 The DVDXCopy product line included DVD X Copy, DVD X Copy Xpress, DVD X Copy Gold and DVD X Copy Platinum.
-DVD X Copy Xpress enabled consumers to make a perfect "1Click DVD copy" of any DVD movie in under 30 minutes.
-The product upgrade path to the premium priced DVD X Copy Platinum provided advanced features that give users increased control over the DVD backup process.
-The highly popular DVD X Copy line of products were sold through major North American and International retailers and online via the official website.
+The DVD X Copy line of products were sold through major North American and International retailers and online via the official website.

 Legal battle

 Anticipating a lawsuit by the major Hollywood motion picture studios, in April 2002, 321 Studios filed a pre-emptive complaint against eight Hollywood studios contending that the Digital Millennium Copyright Act (DMCA), a law that prohibits the circumvention of copy protection technology, violates consumer rights as provided in the Fair Use doctrine of the Copyright Act of 1976.
 The Fair Use doctrine provides individuals with limited rights to copy certain forms of copyrighted material.
 The complaint named MGM Studios, Tristar Pictures, Columbia Pictures, Sony Pictures Entertainment, Time Warner Entertainment, Disney Enterprises, Inc., Universal City Studios, The Saul Zaentz Company and Pixar as defendants.

 In May 2003 seven of the Hollywood studios including MGM Studios, Tristar Pictures, Columbia Pictures, Time Warner Entertainment, Disney, Universal City Studios and The Saul Zaentz Company countersued 321 Studios by filing a series of claims alleging that the DVD X Copy products violated the DMCA.